jonathandly/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach returns the original array after calling a function on each element, and .map returns a new array, and doesn't mutate the original array.

 2. What is the difference between a function and a method?

+A method is a function declared on a class or object.

 3. What is closure?

+A closure allows a nested function to access all the variables in the scope in which it was declared.
+Therefore since a nested function is declared inside another function it can access the variables contained in the outer function.

 4. Describe the four rules of the 'this' keyword.

+Window Binding - "this" is bound to the window object.
+Implicit Binding - Automatic.
+To the left of the invocation is the object the "this" keyword is referencing.
+Explicit Binding - We control and set the context for "this".
+New Binding - Using "new" "this" is bound to the constructor function.

 5. Why do we need super() in an extended class?

+super() is used to access and call functions on an object's parent.

 ## Project Set up